julianstefinovic/Typhoon-Intensity-Net/README.md

 This project provides some methods for loading, visualising, and analysing typhoon imagery and metadata from the **Australian portion of the [Digital Typhoon Dataset](https://agora.ex.nii.ac.jp/digital-typhoon/dataset/)**.
 It enables detailed exploration of typhoon evolution through satellite imagery, trajectory tracking with intensity visualisation, and probabilistic mapping of global typhoon occurrence regions.

 Secondly, the project trains a Convolutional Long Short-Term Memory Network (ConvLSTM) to predict the typhoon grade given a 10-frame sequence of hour-by-hour infrared images.
-The model achieves an impressive **94%+ accuracy** across all typhoon grades on a held-out test set, as shown in the confusion matrix in the [training notebook](training.ipynb)
+The model achieves an impressive **94%+ accuracy** across all typhoon grades on a held-out test set, as shown in the confusion matrix in the [training notebook](training.ipynb).

 ---